bytebase/bytebase.com/content/docs/tutorials/database-cicd-best-practice-with-gitlab.md

 ### Schema Drift

-Bytbease has built-in [schema drift detection](/docs/change-database/drift-detection/) to detect unexpected schema changes.
+Bytebase has built-in [schema drift detection](/docs/change-database/drift-detection/) to detect unexpected schema changes.
 Let's use the [SQL Editor Admin Mode](/docs/sql-editor/admin-mode/) to simulate this.

 1. Click **terminal icon** (SQL Editor) on the top right.
 You'll be redirect to **SQL Editor**.
 Click **Admin mode**.
 Everything you do in this mode is the same as connecting directly to the server, which is not recorded by Bytebase.